- Environment & Conservation

 24th Avenue NW pier

 Ship Canal Water Quality pump station

 The 24th Avenue NW Pier will provide pedestrian access to the waterfront and feature public art.
-The construction of the new pier will also remove creosote-treated wood pilings from Salmon Bay which will improve water quality and create a better fish habitat.
+The construction of the new pier will also remove creosote-treated wood pilings from Salmon Bay, which will improve water quality and create better fish habitat.